pingcap/docs-cn/op-guide/tidb-config-file.md

 - The maximum timeout time when executing a transaction commit
 - Default: 41s
 - It is required to set this value larger than twice of the Raft election timeout time

+### txn-local-latches

+Configuration about the transaction latch.
+It is recommended to enable it when many local transaction conflicts occur.

+### `enable`

+- To enable
+- Default: false

+### `capacity`

+- The number of slots corresponding to Hash, which automatically adjusts upward to an exponential multiple of 2.
+Each slot occupies 32 Bytes of memory.
+If set too small, it might result in slower running speed and poor performance in the scenario where data writing covers a relatively large range (such as importing data).
+- Default: 1024000